 Until BNFC 2.8.3, the parser returned Err Exp which was essentially Either String Exp under a new name, with constructors Bad instead of Left and Ok instead of Right.
 In ErrM.hs, type constructor Err is defined as a type synoym for Either String and Bad and Ok as pattern synonyms for Left and Right.

 Old code developed with the Haskell backend of BNFC 2.8.3 should still continue to work, thanks to the ErrM. hs compatibility module.
-There is one exception: An import statement like or does not work anymore, since Ok and Bad are not constructors anymore.
-A robust statement that works both for constructors and pattern synonyms is:
+There is one exception: An import statement like import Calc.ErrM (Err (Ok, Bad))

-'''

-import Calc.ErrM ( Err (Ok, Bad) )

-'''